 The District's organizational structure is shown below illustrating the lines of authority within the District and the chart also identifies the District positions responsible for implementing specific measures of the SSMP.
 The District's "Frequently Called Numbers" contain the contact information for the responsible parties.
-Complimentary to this is the District's Field Services Procedure for Reporting Sanitary Sewage Overflows which identifies the chain of communication for reporting SSOs to the appropriate authorities.
-This Field Services Procedure is an attachment to the Field Services Procedure for Emergency Response to Sanitary Sewage Overflows and the District's Overflow Emergency Response Plan in Section VI of the SSMP.
+Complimentary to this is the District's Field Services Procedure for Reporting Sewer Spills which identifies the chain of communication for reporting spillsto the appropriate authorities.
+This Field Services Procedure is an attachment to the Field Services Procedure for Spill Emergency Response Plan and Remedial Actions for Sewer System Spills and the District's Spill Emergency Response Plan in Section VI of the SSMP.